Boyce Codd Normal Form Example

 • BCNF: A relation is in BCNF if for every non-trivial functional dependency X → Y, X is a superkey.

-This means that a relation might be in 3NF but still contain redundancies that are eliminated in BCNF.
+Basically, a relation might be in 3NF but still contain redundancies that are eliminated in BCNF.
 While 3NF is often sufficient for many applications, BCNF provides a higher level of data integrity and minimizes update anomalies.

 Achieving BCNF: A Step-by-Step Approach